How to express plural in Catalan Sign Language

 ● Large quantity: puff the cheeks

-If you’re interested in learning more about expressing numbers in LSC, you should look at the theory and examples that appear in the Number section of the Basic Grammar of LSC.
+If you’re interested in learning more about expressing numbers in LSC, you should have a look at the theory and examples that appear in the Number section of the Basic Grammar of LSC.

 Content: Barberà, Gemma (2010) Language: Catalan sign language (LSC) [academic notes].
 UPFMoodle